13 Amazing Experiences in Yogyakarta Worth the Money

 However!

-After dark and at the appropriate place, it is possible to see lava from afar.
+After dark and at the appropriate place, you can see lava flowing out of Merapi’s crater.

-It’s kind of hard to do this independently, as you’d need a motorcycle, a good knowledge of the area, and where the best spots are.
+It’s kind of hard to do this independently, as you’d need a motorcycle, a good knowledge of the area, and where the good spots are.

 On the other hand, Merapi tours will take you on a jeep around the volcano and the guides know the best places to see the lava.
 It’s one of the most popular and most booked Yogyakarta tours.